 CUSOM MSBS students and faculty are served by two libraries: Wiggins Memorial Library and Campbell University Medical Library.
 Wiggins Memorial Library and Campbell University Medical Library work cooperatively to collect and curate an extensive electronic medical library.
-Thanks to this digital collaboration, CUSOM MSBS students enjoy access to an outstanding and constantly evolving electronic collection which includes thousands of full textbooks, journals, databases, videos, diagnostic decision support programs and other evidence-based resources.
+Thanks to this digital collaboration, CUSOM MSBS students enjoy access to an outstanding and constantly evolving electronic collection which includes thousands of full textbooks, journals, databases, videos, diagnostic decision support products and other evidence-based resources.

 Wiggins Memorial Library, which is located on Campbell's main campus, is a busy and important hub of campus life.
 Its extensive collection includes thousands of books, journals, multimedia resources, databases and microforms.
-In addition to full-service reference services, Wiggins provides computer access, copier/printers, and quiet study space and meeting rooms.
-When the CUSOM Medical Library is closed, Wiggins Memorial Library has an overnight study area available.
+In addition to full-service reference services, Wiggins provides computer access, copier/printers, quiet study space, meeting rooms, and an overnight study area.
 Wiggins Memorial Library also houses the College of Pharmacy and Health Sciences' Drug Information Center and a full-service Starbucks.

 The 2,190 square foot Campbell University Medical Library is conveniently located on the second floor of the Leon Levine Hall of Medical Sciences, adjacent to the lecture halls.
-The Medical Library provides CUSOM MSBS students and faculty individualized research training and assistance, and is staffed by medical librarians who work directly with the main campus library.
+The Medical Library provides CUSOM MSBS students and faculty individualized research training and assistance and is staffed by medical librarians and trained student assistants who work collaboratively with the main campus library.

 The print collection consists of authoritative textbooks and journals in major biomedical and medical disciplines as well as a small collection of newspapers and general interest magazines.
-The Medical Library also provides copier/printers, quiet study space and desktop computers for use by students and faculty.
+The Medical Library also provides copier/printers and desktop computers for use by students and faculty.

-The Medical Library integrates library and student computer lab functions and maintains sufficient computer technology to support electronic resources available through the digital library.
 The digital library includes access to licensed internet resources, including full-text e-journals, electronic textbooks, bibliographic databases, streaming videos, clinical simulations, diagnostic decision support programs and evidence-based clinical information systems, as well as access to selected Web resources by subject.
+The digital library is available to all students during all four years of training to allow for consistency and availability of the teaching resources on clinical campuses.
 Additional information concerning the CUSOM Medical Library may be found at:

-$\underline{https://medicine.campbell.edu/student-experience/location-facilities/medical-library/}$
+https://medicine.campbell.edu/student-experience/location-facilities/medical-library/